Table of Contents Hide

 This tankless water heater for your camper has a forced exhaust structure that keeps the air safe and clean.
 It even has a dust net that keeps out dirt.
 It’s a compact unit, just 15″ tall by 15″ wide, and 14.3″ deep.

 - Regulates the burner to maintain the set hot water temperature.Freeze protection - designed for winter Use

 - 42,000 BTUs which provides the optimum performance for an RV's plumbing

-Endless hot water and easy to operate: just turn on the hot water and add cold water to the desired temperature.
-The on-board microprocessor monitors the incoming cold water temperature, the flow rate, and the outgoing hot water temperature to maintain a constant, steady flow.
+The Girard Tankless RV Hot Water Heater offers endless hot water and is easy to operate.
+Just turn on the hot water and add cold water to the desired temperature.
+The onboard microprocessor monitors the incoming cold water temperature, the flow rate, and the outgoing hot water temperature to maintain a constant, steady flow.